-East Coast Park just got an upgrade with the new Coastal PlayGrove and its seriously amazing playground offer plenty of fun for kids and families.
-Located at the former Big Splash site.
-There is also water play area, nature playgarden and dining outlets to cater to everyone.
+Coastal PlayGrove and its seriously amazing playground offer plenty of fun for kids and families.
+Located at the former Big Splash site, this family-friendly enclave also has a water play area, nature playgarden and dining outlets to cater to everyone.
 It also respects the past with a few subtle nods to the site’s past history.

 Coastal PlayGrove Playground: 16-Metre High Play Tower of Fun

-The Coastal PlayGrove play tower dominates the East Coast Park site.
-It is impossible to miss the multi-storey, 16-metre high structure which has an amazing playground built right into the former Big Splash building.
+The centrepiece of Coastal PlayGrove is its imposing play tower.
+It is impossible to miss the multi-storey, 16-metre high structure which has an amazing playground built right into it.

 Vertical Challenge – Waves of Fun